nuttycream/deeznuts/content/posts/observe-bot.md

-For the Rust part of this, I used the [shared_memory](https://github.com/elast0ny/shared_memory) crate which from what I can tell is just a wrapper around the [nix](https://github.com/nix-rust/nix) - which has *nix API bindings.
+For the Rust part of this, I used the [shared_memory](https://github.com/elast0ny/shared_memory) crate which from what I can tell is just a wrapper around the [nix](https://github.com/nix-rust/nix) crate - which has *nix API bindings.

 I could've probably hand rolled my own by just using the `nix` crate since my implementation was gonna be pretty simple.
 But I was starting to get pressed for